Art as Anchor

 Art as Anchor: The Milwaukee Public Library and the Black Arts Movement

-The exhibit is on view at the Central Library, in the 2nd floor display hallway off 2nd floor Main Street between the Zeidler Humanities Room and the Art Room.
-Explore the digital exhibit here.
+The installation is on view at the Central Library, on the 2nd floor display hallway off Main Street.
+Explore the digital catalog for the exhibit here.

 Digital Collection: The Milwaukee Black Arts Movement